wackywendell/basicalloc/README.md

 ## Development

 Development can happen locally on an OSX or Linux machine, using the standard Rust frameworks.
-In addition, Docker can be used for linux:
+In addition, Docker can be used for emulating linux:

 ```console
 $ # Develop using the code mounted